 [i.9] Merrill I. Skolnik: "Radar Handbook", 2nd Edition, McGraw Hill publications (1990).

+[i.10] ETSI EG 203 336 V1.1.1 (2015-08): “Electromagnetic compatibility and Radio spectrum Matters (ERM); Guide for the selection of technical parameters for the production of Harmonised Standards covering article 3.1(b) and article 3.2 of Directive 2014/53/EU

-Definitions, symbols and abbreviations
+Terms, symbols and abbreviations

-Definitions
+Terms

-For the purposes of the present document, the following terms and definitions apply:
+For the purposes of the present document, the following definition of terms and definitions apply:

-Idle / Standby State: State where the transmitter is available for traffic, but is not in the active state.
+Idle / Standby State: State where the transmitter is available for operation, but is not in the active state.